GerardSh/SoftwareUniversity/01 C#/04 OOP/12 Workshop/01 Tic-tac-toe/README.md

-Creating the tic-tac-toe game from scratch, following good OOP practices.
+Creating a tic-tac-toe game from scratch, following good OOP practices.